๐Ÿ Marine Biology

 • Subocular light organs sit beneath the eyes, housing symbiotic bacteria that produce continuous light

-• Blinking behavior controlled by a skin flap allows the fish to turn light "on" and "off" to confuse predators and signal to others
+• Blinking behavior is controlled by a skin flap that rotates or slides over the light organ, letting the fish turn light "on" and "off" to confuse predators and signal to others

-Compare: Anglerfish vs. Flashlight fish—both use symbiotic bacteria for light production, but anglerfish use a passive lure strategy while flashlight fish actively control their light for multiple functions.
-If an FRQ asks about mutualism in marine environments, either makes an excellent example.
+Compare: Anglerfish vs. Flashlight fish: both use symbiotic bacteria for light production, but anglerfish use a passive lure strategy while flashlight fish actively control their light for multiple functions.
+If a question asks about mutualism in marine environments, either makes an excellent example.

 Camouflage and Counter-Illumination